 PhD -- University of California, Santa Barbara

 BA -- California State University, Stanislaus

 My approach to teaching and research are rooted in the concept of historical epistemology and are informed by the view that art history is a form of cultural/intellectual history.
 My scholarly interests include: scholastic theology, monasticism, religious self-fashioning, lay piety, religious and lay confraternities, ritual and spectacle, gender, and identity formation.
-I have published articles in venues such as the Sixteenth-Century Studies Journal and the Journal of the Historians of Netherlandish Art as well as book chapters in scholarly anthologies.
+I have published articles in venues such as Renaissance Quarterly, Sixteenth-Century Studies, and the Journal of the Historians of Netherlandish Art as well as book chapters in scholarly anthologies.
 I am the author of The Technology of Salvation and the Art of Geertgen tot Sint Jans (Aldershot: Ashgate, 2009) and co-editor of Death, Torture, and the Broken Body in European Art, 1300-1650 (Aldershot: Ashgate, 2015).
 My current scholarship explores the complex ways in which religious images, objects, and spaces worked to bring about particular types of awareness in early modern votaries.